IMOCA 60 PRB 5

-The IMOCA 60 Class yacht PRB 5 was designed by Verdier Design Team headed by Guillaume Verdier and is due to be launched in 2022, after being built by Carrington Boats in Hythe, England.
+The IMOCA 60 class yacht Holcim - PRB originally launched as PRB (5) was designed by Guillaume Verdier, built by Carrington Boats in Hythe, England, and launched in 2022.
 The boat was shipped to France for final fitout.
 The hull was moulded for an Ocean Race project that was cancelled during the COVID-19 pandemic.
-The PRB team used the part completed as a way to accelerate their build process and get back out on the water following the sinking of PRB 4.
+The PRB team used the parts completed as a way to accelerate their build process and get back out on the water following the sinking of PRB 4 on 30 November, 2020.